-BADGEM is registered as a company and is currently being led by Professor Irene Leigh.
+BADGEM is registered as a company and is currently being led by Professor Edel O'Toole.
 An executive committee comprising of national experts in the UK has been convened to guide BADGEM and determine its projects, monitor performance and coordinate activities for the best outcomes for UK patients with rare genetic diseases of the skin.

 Three sub-groups of BADGEM have been established and are focused on the development of: